U.S. Fed's Main Street lending facility likely to start with a whimper

 LOAN SIZES TOO LARGE

 The Fed expanded the program in April after receiving more than 2,200 comment letters by lowering the minimum loan amount to $500,000 from $1 million and by raising the cap on employees and revenue.
-But some small banks say they are likely to sit the program out because its loan sizes are still too large.
+On Monday, it slashed the floor again to $250,000 but some small banks took to Twitter to protest that floor as still too large.

 The ICBA and American Bankers Association had pushed for the minimum loan size to be no more than $100,000.

-"I still don't understand why a minimum is even needed," tweeted Jill Castilla, President and CEO of Citizens Bank of Edmond in Oklahoma last month regarding the facility.
+"The @federalreserve lowers Main St Lending min to $250k, but #smallbiz needs it even lower," Tweeted, Jill Castilla, President and CEO of Citizens Bank of Edmond in Oklahoma.
+She has advocated for scrapping the floor altogether.

-Large and small banks are also worried about the risks they could face.
-The Fed will purchase 85% or 95% of qualifying loans, depending on the type, and the bank will keep the rest of the loan on its balance sheet.

-Because they are taking on some of the risk, banks can set their own underwriting standards but even holding 5%-15% of a loan in a troubled business may be too much, said bankers and lobbyists.
+Banks are also worried about the risks they could face.
+The Fed will purchase 95% of qualifying loans and the bank will keep the rest of the loan on its balance sheet.
+But some contend holding even 5% of a loan in a troubled business may be too much.

-"It may be something that the largest banks and businesses will take up but really the loan terms may need to be adjusted for a more robust participation," said Merski.
+"Most small businesses have a probability of failure in the 50% range...No bank is gonna underwrite an unsecured working capital loan to a small service business," tweeted Christopher Whalen, Chairman of Whalen Global Advisors LLC on Monday.

 (Reporting by Jonnelle Marte and Michelle Price; Additional reporting by Howard Schneider; Editing by Dan Burns and Andrea Ricci)